marcotallone/parallel-quicksort-algorithms/README.md

 ### Prerequisites

-THe following are needed to compile and run the paralle versions of the implemented algorithms:
+The following are needed to compile and run the parallel versions of the implemented algorithms:

 * `CMake` build system
 * `OpenMP`